 Sysprep (System Preparation) Overview

-Sysprep (System Preparation) prepares a Windows installation (Windows client and Windows Server) for imaging, allowing you to capture a customized installation.
-Sysprep removes PC-specific information from a Windows installation, "generalizing" the installation so it can be installed on different PCs.
-With Sysprep you can configure the PC to boot to audit mode, where you can make additional changes or updates to your image.
-Or, you can configure Windows to boot to the Out-of-Box Experience (OOBE).
+Sysprep (System Preparation) prepares a Windows client or Windows Server installation for imaging.
+Sysprep can remove PC-specific information from a Windows installation (generalizing) so it can be installed on different PCs.
+When you run Sysprep you can configure whether the PC will boot to audit mode or to the Out-of-Box Experience (OOBE).

-Sysprep is part of the Windows image, and is used during audit mode.
+Sysprep is part of the Windows image, and is run in audit mode.

 Sysprep provides the following features: